AAUW Student Leader Fundraising Guide

 - Used book sale

-Work with your school’s library or a local AAUW branch that hosts annual book sales.
-E-mail firstname.lastname@example.org so we can connect you with your local branch!
+Work with your school’s library or a local AAUW branchthat hosts annual book sales.
+Email email@example.com so we can put you in contact with a local branch or plan ahead to collect donated textbooks and then sell them at the beginning of the new semester.

-Believe it or not, people will sponsor you for the distance you walk or how long you dance when it’s for a good cause.
+Believe it or not, people will sponsor you to get exercise.
+Ask campus stores to sponsor the event in exchange for logos on T-shirts, and find out if local restaurants will cater at no cost in exchange for publicity.
 Remember that with large events like these, it’s best to start planning early!

 Don’t forget to collaborate with other student groups and departments when planning your campaign or event.
 Not only will you raise more money, you’ll also spread the word about your great work!
 Consider reaching out to